 With this loan specifically, I’ve gotten questions on it before regarding the payoff schedule.
-In short, a reader wanted to know what nelnet did if extra was paid on the loan.
+In short, a reader wanted to know what Nelnet did if extra was paid on the loan.
 Short answer: They moved your next due date forward to get their (interest) money.
 He also asked me what happens when you pay off the loan.
-Here’s what I did to to pay it off.
+Here’s what I did to pay it off.
 (I tried calling, but was told to go online)

 As you can see, after I made the big payment at the beginning of this month, it pushed my due date into 2014.
 I don’t want this stupid little thing hanging over my head (and accruing interest) until then.
 I want to pay it off.
-Above the box, you’ll see I’ve circled the “click here” to obtain your 10 day payoff quote.
+Above the box, you’ll see I’ve circled the “click here” to obtain your 10-day payoff quote.
 Once you do that, it will take you to another page that will tell you how much you need to pay them in the next 10 days for them to consider the loan paid in full.
-It takes into account interest that has accrued on the loan that is outstanding, estimated interest over the 10 day period (I’m assuming this was more relevant when people paid bills by paper check and snail mail) and the current principal balance on the loan.
+It takes into account interest that has accrued on the loan that is outstanding, estimated interest over the 10-day period (I’m assuming this was more relevant when people paid bills by paper check and snail mail), and the current principal balance on the loan.
 Here’s what mine looks like:

 I now have a $0 amount outstanding – it’s awesome!
 Here’s another shot of the group summary.
 This is what you’ll want to see when you’ve sent them the final payment.
-Notice on the “status” it says PIF by borrower, Paid In Full.
+Notice on the “status” it says PIF by the borrower, Paid In Full.
 Not sure why it still shows me needing to make a 38 dollar payment, though.
 Here’s the shot:

 There is a process to pay off your Nelnet Student loans.
 Make sure to keep your focus and you’ll be here in no time!
 Good luck, and if you have any questions, contact me or leave them in the comments.
 I’d be happy to answer them.